AMReX-Astro/Castro/paper/paper.md

 provided by the StarKiller project [@starkiller].

-Castro is built on the AMReX [@AMReX] adaptive mesh refinement (AMR) library and is largely written in C++ with Fortran compute kernels.
+Castro is built on the AMReX [@AMReX] adaptive mesh refinement (AMR) library and is largely written in C++ with a few Fortran compute kernels.
 AMR levels are advanced at their own timestep (subcycling) and jumps by factors of 2 and 4 are supported between levels.
 We use MPI to distribute AMR grids across nodes and using logical tiling with OpenMP to divide a grid across threads for manycore machines or CUDA to spread the work across GPU threads on GPU-based machines.
-All of the core physics can run on GPUs (CTU PPM hydro, self-gravity, diffusion, reactions) and has been shown to scale well to 1000s of GPUs [@castro_2019].
-For performance portability, the same compute kernel is used for CPUs or GPUs, using either a custom preprocessor pragma for Fortran or lambda-capturing for C++ kernels.
+All of the core physics can run on GPUs (CTU hydro, CT-CTU MHD, self-gravity, diffusion, reactions) and has been shown to scale well to 1000s of GPUs [@castro_2019] and 100,000s of CPUs [@castro_2017].
+For performance portability, the same compute kernel is used for CPUs or GPUs, using lambda-capturing for C++ kernels.

+While there are a number of astrophysical simulation codes, Castro offers a few unique features.
+The original motivation for developing Castro was to build a simulation code based on a modern, well-supported AMR library (BoxLib which evolved to AMReX), using unsplit integration techniques and targeting problems in nuclear astrophysics.
+The radiation solver was a key design consideration in the early development.
+The large number of application codes using AMReX means that Castro continually gains optimizations for new architectures.
+As Castro evolved, we adopted a fully open development model (as does the Enzo [@enzo] code, for example).
+We pride ourselfs in making all of the science problems available Castro git repository as we are developing them--no separate repo is used for our science work.
+Other simulation codes, like Flash [@flash], work with a general equation of state and reaction network, but Castro is unique in focusing on spectral deferred correction techniques for coupling the hydro and reactions.
+Finally, while some astrophysics codes has forks that support GPUs (like K-Athena [@kathena]), Castro's current design targets both CPUs and GPUs for all solvers in a performance portable fashion.